Flag of Malacca

 The state banner hung on a lamp post near the Stadthuys complex.

-The Flag of Malacca is the flag of the Malaysian state of Malacca.
-Red, white, yellow and blue, which are the colours of the flag of Malaysia, are also used in the flag of Malacca to emphasize that Malacca is a member state of Malaysia.
+The Flag of Malacca consists of two horizontal bands of equal width in red and white, with a yellow crescent and five-pointed star in a blue canton.
+Red, white, yellow and blue – the colours of the flag of Malaysia, are used in the flag of Malacca to emphasize that Malacca is a member state of Malaysia.
 The star and crescent represents Islam, the official religion of the State and of the nation.
-The top left hand quarter has a background of royal blue with a yellow crescent moon and a yellow five-pointed star.
-The top right hand quarter is red and the lower half is white.
 This flag was adopted by the then Settlement Council on 16 July 1957 in preparation for the independence of Malaya.

+History

+Prior to the British rule in 1824, there was no known flag representing Malacca.
+The first known representation of Malacca on a flag was as one of the three crowns on the flag of the Straits Settlements in use between 1877 and 1946.
+Following the dissolution of the Straits Settlements and the admission of Malacca as a Crown colony within the Malayan Union, there appears to be little clarity as to what flag Malacca used between Straits Settlement dissolution in April 1946 and the eventual adoption of a blue ensign defaced by the 1951 arms.